Division of Cowan

 Cowan is an inner-northern Perth seat lying generally between Morley Drive and Hepburn Avenue, extending from the Mitchell Freeway in the west to the Tonkin Highway and Lord Street in the east.

-Cowan is a marginal seat that leans toward the Australian Labor Party.
+Cowan was once a marginal seat, but is now strongly held by the Australian Labor Party.
 The current MP is Anne Aly, and member of Labor and the first Muslim woman elected to federal parliament.
 She speaks Arabic and has previously worked in the Western Australia public service as a senior policy advisor.

 History

 The division was created in 1984 and is named for Edith Cowan, the first woman elected to an Australian Parliament.
 It is a marginal seat, changing hands between the Australian Labor Party and the Liberal Party.
 All but one of its members has served at least one term in opposition.

 For example, at the 2007 election, the retirement of sitting member Graham Edwards resulted in Labor losing the seat to his Liberal challenger from 2004, Luke Simpkins, even as Labor ended 11 years of Coalition rule.
 Simpkins retained Cowan by defeating Labor candidate Liz Prime and retained the seat at the 2010 and 2013 elections.
 A redistribution in 2015 saw Cowan undergo a significant boundary change which saw the Liberal margin drop from a fairly safe 7.5% to a marginal 4.5%.
 The redistribution saw Labor target the seat at the upcoming 2016 election.
 At that election the Labor candidate, Anne Aly, became the first Muslim woman elected to the House of Representatives by narrowly defeating Simpkins.
 Aly retained the seat almost as narrowly in 2019, but was re-elected in 2022 with a significantly increased margin.